Jeff Francoeur: Draft and minor leagues

-Major league career

-Atlanta Braves
+Atlanta Braves (2005–2009)

 Francoeur was promoted by Atlanta on July 6, 2005.
 He was part of a group of rookie players, nicknamed the "Baby Braves", that Atlanta called up from its minor league system during the 2005 season.

-Francoeur made his MLB debut the following day when he started in right field against the Chicago Cubs in the second game of a double header.
+Francoeur made his MLB debut the following day when he started in right field against the Chicago Cubs in the second game of a doubleheader.
 In the bottom of the eighth inning he hit a 3-run homer to center field, his first Major League hit.
 Francoeur is famous for his promise at the very beginning of his career: he made the cover of the edition of August 26, 2005 of Sports Illustrated, who dubbed him "The Natural" after he hit .360 with a 1.067 OPS in his first 37 games.
 Francoeur finished the season batting .300/.336/.549 in 67 games, with 14 home runs, and 44 RBIs.
 During his rookie season he garnered a reputation as a free swinging fastball hitter, with his first walk not coming until his 128th plate appearance.
 On defense, Francoeur became known for having a strong and accurate arm, finishing the season with 13 outfield assists (third overall in MLB) despite playing less than half the season.
 He finished third in the National League Rookie of the Year voting while garnering the most second place votes.

 Francoeur hit .260 with 29 homers and 103 RBIs in his first full season in the majors.
 He also became just the fourth Brave to play in all 162 games of a season, joining Félix Millán, Dale Murphy, and Andruw Jones.
 Francoeur was ejected for the first time in his career on July 16, 2006.
 On May 13, 2006, Francoeur hit a walk-off grand slam off Chad Cordero of the Washington Nationals, the first walk-off home run and grand slam of his career.